 The only thing more frightening in life than knowing that your life’s in imminent danger from a person hellbent of killing others, is not knowing what to do.

-You may say, “There’s nothing I can do”, but you’re horribly wrong, because there are many things that you can do to save your life, and those of others.
+You may say, “There’s nothing I can do” during an active shooter event, but you’re horribly wrong, because there are many things that you can do to save your life, and those of others.

 The first thing you’ll need to know, is the mindset of who and what you’re up against.
 Basically, you’re facing someone who has gone insane, so don’t waste any time trying make sense of the situation.
 A mere fraction of a second can make the difference between life and death.
 Your greatest advantage in this situation is that you’re able to think, and they’re not.

 This article is to give you knowledge about what to do in a life and death situation where someone is shooting people, for in an emergency situation people cannot rely on survival resources that they simply do not have.
 The reality is that people don’t rise to the occasion, they resort to their lowest level of training as their physiological autopilot takes control.

 There will be no warning about when or where a shooter appears, so anytime that you’re out in the public, whether at an event, at school, or in a mall, always note possible hiding places and things that can be used to defend you, and/or as weapons.